Belinda Snell

 Belinda Snell (born 10 January 1981) is an Australian former professional basketball player.
 She played 10 seasons in the Women's National Basketball League (WNBL) in addition to the WNBA and Europe.

 She was a member of the Australia women's national basketball team, winning two silver medals at the 2004 and 2008 Summer Olympics, a bronze medal at the 2012 Summer Olympics, a gold medal at the 2006 Commonwealth Games, a gold medal at the 2018 Commonwealth Games, a gold medal at the 2006 World Championships, and a bronze medal at the 2014 World Championships.

 Personal

-Snell was born on 10 January 1981 and is from Victoria.
+Snell was born on 10 January 1981 in Mirboo North, Victoria.
 She is 180 cm tall.
 In 2006, she weighed 80 kg.

 Other sports Snell has played include tennis and netball.
 In April 2012, she was at the Reservoir West Primary School for the launch of Prime Minister's Olympic and Paralympic Challenges.
 As part of the event, she tried out in sports including goal ball and sitting basketball.

 Basketball

 Snell is a guard and forward.
-She started playing basketball when she was eight years old in the country Victoria location of Mirboo North for a mixed gendered team.
+She started playing basketball when she was eight years old in Mirboo North for a mixed gendered team.
 For under-14 basketball, she played for a team in Knox, Victoria, travelling two hours to Melbourne each Friday night to play.
 She was later selected for the Country Victoria team.